-Salsa Chicken and Bean Tostadas & 2016 Focus Word
+Salsa Chicken and Bean Baked Tostadas & 2016 Focus Word

 From what I gather, tostadas are typically fried correct?
-I don’t think my way of preparing them would be considered very traditional, but baking the corn tortillas as opposed to frying them definitely keeps this recipe on the lighter side.
+I don’t think my way of preparing them would be considered very traditional or authentic, but baking the corn tortillas as opposed to frying them definitely keeps this recipe on the lighter side.
 The tortillas crisp up just enough to be picked up and eaten by hand, making it fun for the kids of course.

 Ok, let’s change the subject for a quick second…